neoforged/.github/primers/1.21.2/index.md

 - `net.minecraft.resources.DependantName` - A reference object that maps some registry object `ResourceKey` to a value.
 Acts similarly to `Holder` except as a functional interface.
 - `net.minecraft.tags.TagKey#streamCodec` - Constructs a stream codec for the tag key.
 - `net.minecraft.util`
+    - `ARGB#vector3fFromRGB24` - Creates a `Vector3f` containing the RGB components using the low 24 bits of an integer.
     - `BinaryAnimator` - A basic animator that animates between two states using an easing function.
     - `ExtraCodecs`
         - `NON_NEGATIVE_FLOAT` - A float codec that validates the value cannot be negative.